tomsasani/bxd_mutator_manuscript/README.md

 #### What steps are involved?

-1) Download mm10 reference assemblies for each chromosome.
+1) Download mm10 reference assembly.
 2) Download phastCons 60-way placental mammal WIG files for each chromosome, and convert to BED format.
 3) Use an HMM to identify D2 and B6 haplotype tracts in each BXD.
 4) Determine the 3-mer nucleotide composition of D2 and B6 haplotypes in each BXD.